When: September 13-15, 2019

 Where: Provincetown Public Library

-About: The fourth annual Provincetown Book Festival comprises three days of literary events for readers, writers, and book lovers of all kinds.
-All events are free and open to the public.
+About: The fourth annual Provincetown Book Festival takes place Friday, Saturday, and Sunday, September 13-15, at the Provincetown Public Library.
+It’s three full days of events for readers, writers, and book lovers of all kinds.

 Headlining the 2019 Festival is a conversation between Christopher Castellani and Andre Dubus III, scheduled for 4:30 on Saturday, September 14.
 Christopher Castellani has published several novels, most recently Leading Men, about Tennessee Williams.
 Andre Dubus III’s most recent book is the novel, Gone So Long.
 Recipient of a Guggenhim Fellowship and many other awards, he is perhaps best known for the novel House of Sand and Fog and his memoir, Townie.

 Other featured authors include African American memoirists Darnell Moore and Casey Gerald; and novelists Karen Dukess and Whitney Scharer.
 Three women writers